saglamcem/pomotodo/README.md

 #### -- Future Versions --
 * Tutorial
     * Step by step "How to use" guide to show users how the application works

+## Bugs to fix
+* State transition
+    * Start -> pause -> done (now in counting state)
+    * If we click pause now,  the PAUSED state shows a red background and we can see DONE (instead of SKIP)